-Tā-vā is a Pasifika way of seeing the world where everything is in relationship over time.
+- ▶ Tā-vā is a Pasifika way of seeing the world where everything connected through relationships over time.
 Tā is a word for time, and vā is a word for space, including the relational space.
 So tā-vā is the understanding that we are connected to the past and to the future, and are a part of something bigger than what is happening now.
-It is also the understanding that exchanges are always happening, and harmony and beauty results when there is symmetry in our reciprocal exchanges.
-On the other hand, disharmony results from imbalances in the give-and-take of our connected lives.
-The Moana framework is underpinned by a tā-vā perspective where practitioners and agencies can apply Pasifika ways of doing things and positively serve Pasifika youth and families.

-The Moana framework uses the ocean (moana) as a metaphor - a picture or story which helps us to understand something in a deeper way.
-The Moana framework includes waves (young people), shorelines (practice encounters), sand (knowledge and values), and light (reflections).
+Tā-vā recognises that exchanges are always happening, and harmony and beauty results when there is symmetry in our reciprocal exchanges.
+On the other hand, disharmony results from imbalances in the give-and-take of our connected lives. - The Moana framework is underpinned by a tā-vā perspective: practitioners and agencies can apply Pasifika ways of doing things and positively serve Pasifika youth and families.
+In the Youth Transitions Study, young people talked about wanting to deepen their connections and their sense of belonging.
+The Moana framework provides a way of supporting this.
+Moana uses the ocean (moana) as a metaphor a picture or story which helps us to understand something in a deeper way.
+It includes waves (young people), shorelines (practice encounters), sand (knowledge and values), and light (reflections).